Checking Emergency Stop Systems

 An “appropriate manner” can include

-The intention of this function is to bring the machinery to a halt as quickly as possible without breaking it.
-However, if the braking systems fail, e.g. the servo drive fails to decelerate the tooling as it should, then dropping power and potentially breaking the machinery is acceptable.
+The intention of this function is to bring the machinery to a halt as quickly as possible without damaging the machine.
+However, if the braking systems fail, e.g. the servo drive fails to decelerate the tooling as it should, then dropping power and potentially damaging the machinery is acceptable.

 In many systems, pressing the e-stop button or otherwise activating the emergency stop system will result in a fault or an error being displayed on the machine’s operator display.
 This can be used as an indication that the control system ‘knows’ that the system has been activated.